phylum-dev/cli/extensions/yarn/README.md

 ## How it works

-When invoking `phylum yarn`, subcommands that would modify the `package.json` or `yarn.lock` files will trigger a Phylum analysis.

-- If the analysis is successful, the corresponding changes will be applied.
-- If the analysis is unsuccessful because some of the new dependencies don't meet the required project thresholds, the command will fail.
+Wher running the package manager through this extension, subcommands which would install new packages will trigger a Phylum analysis first.
+Once that analysis passes Phylum's default policy, the installation is performed.
+If it did not pass the analysis, the command will return early with an error.

-- If the analysis is waiting for Phylum to process one or more of the submitted packages, the command will fail and the changes will _not_ be applied.
+In cases where Phylum still needs to process some of the packages, the command will exit with a warning **without** installing the packages.
+Once the analysis is complete, another attempt can be made.
-- Commands that modify neither `package.json` nor `yarn.lock` will be passed through to `yarn` directly.

 [phylum]: https://phylum.io
 [phylum-cli]: https://github.com/phylum-dev/cli